Seagate/cortx-test/README.md

 ## MongoDB as Configuration Management Database
 Cortx-test uses MongoDB as backend to store Cortx setup details.
 These details, stored in MongoDB, are specific to the setup itself.
 The purpose of this setup is to do automatic config generation based on the setup.
 Not all values are mandatory and only applicable values needs to be filled in vm environment.
 A sample template is as shown below.
-This template is feed to database and pulled when developer will run test automation with test runner.
-The pulled templates merges with static yaml files to build the CMN_CFG and other component level configs.
+This template is fed to the database and pulled when developer will run test automation with test runner.
+The pulled templates merge with static yaml files to build the CMN_CFG and other component level configs.
 If you don't want to store or use MongoDB configuration entry, you may create `setups.json` locally in project root cortx-test whch will be used to build and load configs in test run process.
 While testing with cortx-test in dev environment or Community you may like to have setups.json created and skip MongoDB interaction.